caoimghgin/genome-palette-generator/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# The Genome Color Tool
+### A Universal Color Tool for Design Systems

+White-labeling Design Systems for multiple brands with WCAG Color Contrast is a tedious and manual task.
+Despite many Color Tools available, nothing quite seems to fit the bill.
+The Genome Color Tool was created to easily normalize multiple color systems in an organization to a single standard.

-## Available Scripts
+## Get Started

-In the project directory, you can run:
+Open [Genome Color Space]https://www.genomecolor.space/) to view it in the browser.

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [Genome Color Space]https://www.genomecolor.space/) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.